-Additionally, weak auditory learners or children with poor short term memories may have difficulty finding success with this program.
-Memorizing rules and poems can be tough, if the only way you’re learning it is by listening.
+Regardless of the level you use, weak auditory learners or children with poor short term memories may have difficulty finding success with First Language Lessons.
+Memorizing rules and poems can be tough, especially if the only way you’re learning is by listening.
 Parents can easily adapt to the needs of their child by creating mini-posters that provide visual cues and hang them on walls – but they’ll have to come up with this on their own, as First Language Lessons focuses almost exclusively on a child’s listening ability.

 Finally, First Language Lessons provides moral lessons, sans a religious bent.
 Most of the narration lessons are classic fables or author written stories that extol the virtues or hardwork, cleanliness, and listening to authority.
 The teacher Q/A scripts used to reinforce lessons presume families are traditional, in that there is a mother and father and extended family members are active in the child’s life.
 Pronouns use the traditional male singular as an inclusive form for all students.